Competition Requirements

 Productive uses include: agriculture processing, light manufacturing (sewing, pottery, weaving, carpentry), construction, food processing, commerce, new incoming opportunities, etc.

-The following are the Six Competition Tracks
+The following are the Competition Tracks

-The proposed solution will serve single homes at Tier 2 or higher without creating an entire distribution infrastructure in advance of when it is needed.
+The decentralized solution will serve single homes at Tier 2 or higher without creating an entire distribution infrastructure in advance of when it is needed.
 The solution should address the entire power generation, delivery, and management system.

 Student Teams (Track S):